TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french.md

 ### Using TRaSH's guide and Bazarr

-!!! tip
-    This is the preferred method.
+!!! tip "This is the preferred method."

 - Set up Radarr using [How to setup Quality Profiles | Which Quality Profile should you choose](/Radarr/radarr-setup-quality-profiles/#which-quality-profile-should-you-choose).
 - Set up [Bazarr](/Bazarr/Setup-Guide).
 It will do an amazing job for getting your subtitle on every movies.